 EPEC and V. cholerae cultures were grown separately overnight at 37°C (EPEC) or 30°C (V. cholerae) in LB broth.
-B. thetaiotaomicron culture was grown anaerobically overnight at 37°C in BHI broth.
-For co-culture assay performed under aerobic conditions, EPEC and V. cholerae overnight cultures were diluted 1:40 into a semi-optimal T3SS-inducing medium (1:1 (v/v) DMEM: LB) and grown together in a tissue culture incubator (with 5% CO2) statically for 6 h, alone or in the presence of indole (500 µM - Arcos organics).
-For co- and multi-culture assays performed under anaerobic conditions, B. thetaiotaomicron overnight culture was diluted 1:16 into a 1:1 (v/v) DMEM:BHI medium and grown for 8 h.
-Then, WT EPEC alone or with WT V. cholerae were added into the growth medium of B. thetaiotaomicron (each diluted 1:80) and grown for an additional 6 h.
-In addition, samples of EPEC only, B. thetaiotaomicron only, co-culture of EPEC and V. cholerae alone or in the presence of 500 µM indole, and the multi-culture combination of B. thetaiotaomicron, EPEC, and V. cholerae were added to 1:1 (v/v) DMEM:BHI medium and were grown for 6 h.
-The cultures were then separated into bacterial supernatants and pellets and processed similarly to that described above for the T3S assay.
+B. thetaiotaomicron cultures were grown anaerobically overnight at 37°C in BHI broth.
+For co-culture assays performed under aerobic conditions, EPEC and V. cholerae overnight cultures were diluted 1:40 into semi-optimal T3SS-inducing medium (1:1 [v/v] DMEM: LB) and grown together in a tissue culture incubator (with 5% CO2) statically for 6 h, either alone or in the presence of indole (500 µM - Arcos Organics).
+For co- and multi-culture assays performed under anaerobic conditions, B. thetaiotaomicron overnight cultures were diluted 1:16 into 1:1 (v/v) DMEM:BHI medium and grown for 8 h.
+Then, WT EPEC alone or together with WT V. cholerae (each diluted 1:80) were added into B. thetaiotaomicron growth medium and cultured for an additional 6 h.
+In addition, samples of EPEC only, B. thetaiotaomicron only, and co-cultures of EPEC and V. cholerae with or without the presence of 500 µM indole, as well as the multi-culture combination of B. thetaiotaomicron, EPEC, and V. cholerae were added to 1:1 (v/v) DMEM:BHI medium and cultured for 6 h.
+These cultures were then separated into bacterial supernatants and pellets and processed as described above for the T3S assay.

 Bioluminescence (LuxR) assay

-The presence of CAI in the culture media was determined by following the light production of the reporter strain V. cholerae ΔcqsAΔluxP harboring the luxCDABE operon (MM920).
+The presence of CAI-1 in the culture media was determined by assessing light production mediated by the V. cholerae ΔcqsAΔluxP reporter strain harboring the luxCDABE operon (MM920).
 V. cholerae MM920, WT V. cholerae, and V. cholerae ΔcqsA were grown overnight at 30°C in LB broth.
 The reporter strain was diluted 1:20 into fresh LB medium in white 96-well clear-bottom plates and was mixed with the supernatants of WT V. cholerae, ΔcqsA null strain, or WT V. cholerae grown in the presence of 500 µM indole.
-The plate was incubated at 30°C with aeration, and light production and OD600 were measured every 30 min (TECAN infinity 200pro).
+Plates were then incubated at 30°C with aeration, and light production and OD600 values were measured every 30 min (TECAN Infinity 200Pro).
 Plain LB and 10 µM CAI-1 were used as negative and positive controls, respectively.
-The values of the luminescence signal divided by the OD600 value are presented as relative units (RU).
-The results represent the average values of three independent experiments.
+Luminescence signal values divided by OD600 values are presented as relative units (RU).
+The results represent the average values from three independent experiments.

 Western blotting

-Samples were subjected to SDS-PAGE and transferred to nitrocellulose (pore size: 0.45 μm; Amersham Protran) or PVDF (pore size: 0.45 μm; Amersham Hybond) membranes.
-The blots were blocked for 1 h in 5% (w/v) skim milk-PBST (0.1% Tween in phosphate-buffered saline), incubated with the primary antibody (diluted in 5% skim milk-PBST) for 1 h at room temperature, washed, and then incubated with the secondary antibody (diluted in 5% skim milk-PBST) for 1 h at room temperature.
+Samples were separated via SDS-PAGE and transferred to nitrocellulose (pore size: 0.45 μm; Amersham Protran) or PVDF (pore size: 0.45 μm; Amersham Hybond) membranes.
+These blots were blocked for 1 h in 5% (w/v) skim milk-PBST (0.1% Tween in phosphate-buffered saline [PBS]), incubated for 1 h with appropriate primary antibodies (diluted in 5% skim milk-PBST) at room temperature, washed, and then incubated for 1 h with appropriate secondary antibodies (diluted in 5% skim milk-PBST) at room temperature.
 Chemiluminescence was detected with EZ-ECL reagents (Cyanagen).
-The optimal dilution for each antibody was calibrated individually: mouse anti-DnaK (Abcam), diluted 1:1000; mouse anti-JNK (BD Pharmingen), diluted 1:1000; and mouse anti-actin (MPBio), diluted 1:10,000.
-Antibodies directed against T3SS components, mouse anti-EspB and mouse anti-Tir, were a generous gift from Prof. B. Brett Finlay (University of British Columbia, Canada) and Prof. Rebekah Devinney (University of Calgary, Canada).
-Horseradish peroxidase-conjugated (HRP)-goat anti-mouse (Abcam), diluted 1:10,000 was used as the secondary antibody.
-Representative western blots of at least three independent experiments are presented in the results section.
+The optimal dilution for each antibody was determined as follows: mouse anti-DnaK (Abcam), diluted 1:1000; mouse anti-JNK (BD Pharmingen), diluted 1:1000; and mouse anti-actin (MPBio), diluted 1:10,000.
+Antibodies directed against T3SS components, including mouse anti-EspB, and mouse anti-Tir, were a generous gift from Prof. B. Brett Finlay (University of British Columbia, Canada) and Prof. Rebekah Devinney (University of Calgary, Canada).
+Horseradish peroxidase-conjugated (HRP)-goat anti-mouse (Abcam), diluted 1:10,000, was used as the secondary antibody for these analyses.
+Blots representative of at least three independent experiments are presented in the results section.

-RNA extraction and qPCR analysis
+Real-time quantitative polymerase chain reaction (qPCR)